Before starting the thesis

 • Guidance and support: Information will be provided on the role of supervisors, possible stakeholders, and language and communication guidance.

-• Reporting and publishing: Guidance is provided on how to report the work in writing and to publish it, for example, in Theseus.
+• Reporting and publishing: Guidance is provided on how to report the thesis in writing and to publish it, for example, in Theseus.

 • Practical procedures: Degree programme-specific instructions, schedules and materials in Moodle are presented.

-The purpose of the thesis info event is to ensure that:
+The purpose of the thesis information session is to ensure that:

 • you can plan the work realistically